selemis/selectrix/PLUGIN_DEVELOPMENT.md

 ### ClassNotFoundException

 - Ensure all required classes are included in your plugin JAR
-- Verify the plugin API JAR version matches the File Selector version
+- Verify the plugin API JAR version matches the Selectrix version
 - Check that the ServiceLoader configuration file contains the correct fully-qualified class name

 ### Plugin Appears But Doesn't Work